coding-lemur/nodefilestore/README.md

  - setup an daily job for running the script on your OS

 ## changelog

+### 1.3.0 alpha
+- redux architecture
+- new backend
+- react routing (for imprint and help pages)

 ### 1.2.0
 - drag & drop support
 - new startup page